MY DEALER: C.H.I. Overhead Doors Find A Pro

 Climates: Warm, humid climates

-Fiberglass is often overlooked when homeowners are choosing a garage door material.
-Fiberglass, however, most closely mimics the defined grain texture of authentic wood.
-Unlike wood, however, fiberglass garage doors will not shrink, warp, or crack - making them particularly ideal for homeowners living in humid climates.
+Fiberglass is an often-overlooked residential garage door material, but it’s a great alternative to wood as it closely mimics its defined grain texture.
+Unlike wood, however, fiberglass garage doors don't shrink, warp, or crack, making them ideal for homeowners living in humid climates.

-Available in both overlay carriage house and raised panel designs, fiberglass provides an economical, low-maintenance alternative to wood.
-Because fiberglass is semi-transparent, this material will also allow more natural light into your garage.
+Available in both overlay carriage house garage door and raised panel garage door designs, fiberglass provides an economical, low-maintenance alternative to wood.
+Because fiberglass is semi-transparent, it will also allow natural light into your garage.

-Fiberglass is best suited for warmer climates, and is not recommended for windy coastal areas.
-High winds can not only damage fiberglass, but also evoke a noise that many find irritating.
-Another important consideration is that fiberglass cannot be repaired if damaged; the garage door must be replaced entirely.
+Fiberglass best suits warmer climates but isn't recommended for windy or coastal areas.
+High winds can damage fiberglass and cause the door to make a noise that many find irritating.
+Another important consideration is that you can't repair fiberglass – the only option is to replace the door.

 Pros